 The City only receives CDBG funding.
 The amount the City receives makes it difficult to leverage our funding, but we continue to look for ways to make that work.
 In the past we have purchased land for the development of the first Habitat for Humanity Subdivision in the State of Arkansas, partnered with Open Avenues to help open a new facility that provides employment and care for disabled adults living in Rogers, and partnered with the City to build sidewalks in our census tracts where over 51% of the population were low income.
-In 2017 we partnered with Souls Harbor to rehabilitate a building that will house men with addiictions and are homeless.
-We did not get the project up and running in 2017 due to the late timing of receiving the funding, but we will complete that project in 2018 using 2017 funds.
+In 2018 we partnered with Souls Harbor to rehabilitate a building that will house men with addiictions and are homeless.
+This rehabilitation will also provide secure counseling services to these men as well.
+We did not get the project up and running in 2018 due to some delays in actual design for the rehabilitation.
+This project will complete in 2019 using 2018 funds.